agro23/WordCounter/README.md

   - EXPECTED INPUT: "Apples are a tasty fruit."
   - EXPECTED OUTPUT: TRUE

-* Strip punctuation from the string and output the resulting punctuation-free to the Console.
-Punctuation should not effect the words to count.
+* Strip punctuation from the string and output the resulting punctuation-free string to the Console.
+Punctuation should not affect the words to count.
-  (This will be done by running through the sentence a character at a time and writing anything that isn't punctuation to a new string.).
+  (This will be done by running through the sentence a character at a time and writing anything that isn't punctuation to a new string).
 To test if it succeeded a string with punctuation should be input and then check the new string to see if it contains sample punctuation.
   - EXPECTED INPUT: "Apples, I hear, are a tasty fruit."
   - EXPECTED OUTPUT: "Apples I hear are a tasty fruit"